Skip to main content

 Apple iOS, iPadOS, macOS, tvOS, visionOS, and watchOS are vulnerable to a stack overflow vulnerability that can be triggered by user interaction with a malicious app, potentially causing denial-of-service conditions.
 The vulnerability stems from insufficient input validation and affects multiple recent OS versions across Apple's product ecosystem.
 While no patch is currently available, users should exercise caution when installing apps from untrusted sources.

-Buffer Overflow Apple iOS macOS
+Apple Buffer Overflow macOS iOS

 NVD VulDB